LieberInstitute/Human_DLPFC_Deconvolution/README.md

 ## File locations

-This is an integrative, multi-assay project including data generated from the RNAscope, 10X Chromium, and Illumina HiSeq platforms.
+This is an integrative, multi-assay project including individual-matched data generated from human dorsolateral prefrontal cortex (DLPFC) using the RNAscope, 10X Chromium, and Illumina HiSeq platforms.

 The main directory path on JHPCE is located at: